WOFS-for-PM/SoupFS/README.en.md

 #### Using eulerfs

-Eulerfs runs on a pmem non-volatile memory region, if your system has pmem block devcie, you can initialize a NOVA instance with the following commands:
+Eulerfs runs on a pmem non-volatile memory region, if your system has pmem block devcie, you can initialize a eulerfs instance with the following commands:

 `insmod eulerfs.ko`